‘Smart guns’ promise to keep guns out of the wrong hands - NewsBreak

 “I’d seen the abject failure of every policy to try and do something about gun safety,” Glaser said.
 “Lobbying, regulations and lawsuits and it all goes nowhere.
 Not one life is saved.”

-Advocates for smart guns say they could help decrease the number of suicide, crime and accidental deaths.FAA grounds US flights amid North Korea missile launch
+Advocates for smart guns say they could help decrease the number of suicide, crime and accidental deaths.California lawmakers introduce bill that would let citizens sue gun sellers

 There are only three ways the gun would work for its owner: fingerprint recognition, smartphone pairing or a keypad.
 The user can program it however they’d like.